 SQLite:

-Doesn’t need a server.
+No server required.
 I use SQLite for scripts, small projects, or tests.

 - Also available via

-sqlite3 database.db
+sqlite3 database.db.

-VSCode has extensions for browsing .db files
+VSCode has extensions for browsing .db files.

 Updates